Dalvii/plex-library-export/README.md

 ```

 ## Configuration
 You need to modify the script to match your plex.
+If you do now know the library `SECTION` ID then run the script.
+The console will print the IDs for each library.
 ```
 const PLEX_TOKEN = '';
 const PLEX_URL = 'http://localhost:32400';
 const SECTION = '0';
-const MODE = 'unique';
+const MODE = 'unique'; // unique or multiple
 ```
 [To find your Plex token...](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)